hankertrix/augment-command.yazi/README.md

   [smooth-first-file-video]

-- Alternatively, if you just want to get to a file in the current directory, you can use the built-in "G" key bind to get to the last item in the current directory, which would be a file if `sort_dir_first` is set to `true`, which is the case by default.
+- Alternatively, if you just want to get to a file in the current directory, you can use the built-in `G` key bind that calls `arrow bot` to get to the last item in the current directory, which would be a file if `sort_dir_first` is set to `true`, which is the case by default.

 ### Archive (`archive`)